impresso/impresso-language-identification/README.md

 make impresso-lid-stage2-target
 ```

-The process of stage 2 is fast and cannot be run on different machines.
+The process of stage 1b and 2 is fast and cannot be run on different machines.

 ## Parallelization
 To run the full LID process on a single machine with N cores, run: